 I also had the Torii masters for a theatrical touch.

-The rest was music--and glue.
-More on the Creaky Shelf.
+The rest was music—and glue.